EdwardMan917/matic-docs/docs/edge/get-started/cli-commands.md

   </TabItem>
 </Tabs>

 Adds a new address to the contract deployment whitelist.
 Only the addresses in the contract deployment whitelist can deploy contracts.
-If empty, anyone can.
+If empty, any address can execute the contract deployment

 ---